go-bindata/go-bindata/README.md

 output being generated.

+### Installation

+To install the library and command line program, use the following:

+	go get github.com/jteeuwen/go-bindata/...

 ### Usage

 Conversion is done on one or more sets of files.
 They are all embedded in a new